Notre-Solutions/Inship-Website/src/pages/automate/index.md

           In the first few weeks after we started to use InShip, I was really surprised to hear that we were processing over 400 documents in a week
           - Our operators love using the system!
-      - title: ' InShip made it so simple'
+      - title: " InShip made it so simple"
         stars: 4
         name: Nicola - Maintenance
-        description: 'We have a complex process, InShip made it so simple'
+        description: "We have a complex process, InShip made it so simple"
       - title: easy to use
         stars: 4
         name: Sophia - Transport Company